JonnieCache/tinyci/README.md

 ### Motivation

 Existing CI solutions like [Travis](https://travis-ci.org) and [Jenkins](https://jenkins.io) run as daemons requiring large amounts of RAM, typically in their own virtual machines.
+In particular Travis and systems like it are designed as SaaS products, and it's not really feasible to self-host them.

 A more lightweight system was desired, for use with small scale personal projects.

 ### Architecture